iter8-tools/docs/docs/getting-started/first-release.md

 # Your first blue-green release

 This tutorial shows how Iter8 can be used to release a basic Kubernetes application using a blue-green rollout strategy.
 The user declaratively describes the desired application state at any given moment.
-An Iter8 `release` chart deploys the application components and configures Iter8 to automatically configure routing to implement a the blue-green rollout.
+An Iter8 `release` chart assists users who describe the application state at any given moment.
+The chart provides the configuration needed for Iter8 to automatically deploy application versions and configure the routing to implement a blue-green rollout strategy.

 In a blue-green rollout, a percentage of requests are directed to a candidate version of the model.
 This percentage can be changed over time.